cravies/lsd/README.md

 # lsd
-<p> Joke program for when you accidentially misspell "ls" in terminal. </p>
+<p> A really immature joke program for when you accidentially misspell "ls" in terminal. </p>
 <p> Example usage: </p>
 <img src="./example_lsd.png">